 It is not envisaged that screening will take place purely as a result of examination performance or parent request.
+However, the SENDCo will be happy to discuss with parents any concerns that they may have during the academic year.

-Student Strategy Documents (such as Individual Education Plans/Provision Maps) - The SENDCO will ensure that IEPs are written and regularly reviewed for each student identified as in need of SEND Support.
+Student Strategy Documents (such as Individual Education Plans/Provision Maps)

+The SENDCO will ensure that IEPs are written and regularly reviewed for each student identified as in need of SEND Support.
 IEPs will be created using information gained from teachers, parents and the student.
 The IEP will contain details which include targets that can be cross-curricular and/or subject specific.